-Andorrans enjoy a low VAT, close to zero capital gains taxes, and very low personal income taxes.
+Andorrans enjoy a low VAT rate, close to zero capital gains taxes and very low personal income taxes.
 The situation here is especially favourable for businesses too, thanks to a rather generous corporate tax rate.

 Income Tax Rates in Andorra

-Until 1st January 2014, Andorra didn’t tax individual income.
-Even though its previously long-standing reputation as a tax haven is no longer valid (legally at least), the tax rates here are still significantly favourable when compared to most other European countries.
+Up until January 2014, Andorra didn’t tax individual income.
+Even though its previously long-standing reputation as a tax haven is no longer valid (legally at least), the tax rates here are still significantly more favourable when compared to most other European countries.

-Income tax in Andorra is locally known as Impost sobre la renda de les persones físiques, or IRPF.
-It is calculated on a one-year basis, namely 1st Jan to 31st Dec.
+Known locally as Impost sobre la renda de les persones físiques, or IRPF, income tax in Andorra is calculated on an annual basis: from 1 January to 31 December.

-Rates vary based on whether you are a resident or a non-resident; specifications for both scenarios are explained below.
+Rates vary based on whether you are a resident or a non-resident and specifications for both scenarios are explained below.

 Resident Income Tax Rates

-The basic Income tax rate for residents in Andorra is 10% — this is, of course, subject to credits and deductions.
+The basic income tax rate for residents in Andorra is 10% and is, of course, subject to credits and deductions.
 Salaries below €24,000 are not charged any income tax whatsoever.
 From there on, the tax gradually increases and is capped at 10%.